-7. Energinet and TenneT active on the Intraday market
+9. Energinet and TenneT active on the intraday market

 This countertrade model is currently applied by TenneT on the German side in order to secure upward regulation in case of countertrade.
-Currently, Energinet is not allowed to trade directly in the intraday market.
-This countertrade model would therefore require permission for Energinet to trade, both if Energinet were to conduct the intraday trade on equal terms as other market participants, or if Energinet would contract a service provider, probably through a tender process, to conduct the trade on behalf of Energinet.
+Currently, Energinet is not trading in the intraday market.
+This countertrade model would therefore require regulatory approval of a new methodology on the Danish side, both if Energinet were to conduct the intraday trade on equal terms as other market participants, or if Energinet would contract a service provider, probably through a tender process, to conduct the trade on behalf of Energinet.